ml-jku/bilateral-ai/README.md

 ## Abstract

-Modern agentic AI systems consist of a **sub-symbolic large language model** paired with a **symbolic harness** that parses outputs, dispatches tools, and enforces control flow, which makes every deployed agent an instance of *bilateral AI*: the deliberate integration of sub-symbolic learning with symbolic representation and reasoning.
+Modern agentic AI systems consist of a **sub-symbolic large language model** paired with a **symbolic harness** that parses outputs, dispatches tools, and enforces control flow, which makes every deployed agent an instance of **bilateral AI**: the deliberate integration of sub-symbolic learning with symbolic representation and reasoning.
 Current agents nonetheless lose their goals across long tool-call sequences, fail to recognise when a task is complete, coordinate poorly with one another, and fail surprisingly on simple problems.
 These failures sit in bookkeeping, compositional planning, and reuse rather than in perception.
-Decades of work in neuro-symbolic AI and knowledge representation on data efficiency, adaptiveness, state-tracking, and hierarchical memory bear directly on these gaps, but currently reach the agent stack only by accident.
+Decades of work in neuro-symbolic AI and knowledge representation on data efficiency, adaptiveness, state-tracking, and hierarchical memory bear directly on these gaps, but currently reach agentic AI systms only by accident.
+This proposal considers agentic AI as neuro-symbolic systems, and treats the harness as a research object rather than infrastructure. .

-This workshop brings together three communities that meet only occasionally:
+The workshop brings together three communities that meet only occasionally:

 1. classical neuro-symbolic AI and knowledge representation,
 2. LLM agents and tool use,